jewtechx/jewtechx/README.md

 - 👋 Hi, I’m @jewtechx
 - 👀 I’m interested in Software development, AI/ML and Cybersecurity
-- 🌱 I’m currently learning nodejs,express with typescript
+- 🌱 I’m currently learning nodejs,express with typescript,django
 - 💞️ I’m looking to collaborate on frontend,backend,web3.0 projects
 - 📫 How to reach me .
 0265865717 on whatsapp